 Astaxanthin is a powerful antioxidant to heal damaged skin but also to increase skin resiliency.
 Research shows that with regular astaxanthin use, sunburn typically happens less quickly and less intensely when we are exposed to the sun (here’s another one).
 This has worked for me personally (fair-skinned and freckle-prone) for years!
-Astaxanthin can also help to reduce/prevent other types of skin damage or dysfunction such as blemishes and wrinkles (another one and another one).
+Astaxanthin can also help to reduce/prevent other types of skin damage or dysfunction such as blemishes and wrinkles ( another one).
 And can be helpful for eye tissue support as well (especially macular degeneration).

 Astaxanthin is made in nature by a tiny algae that sea animals (e.g. wild salmon, shellfish, krill – and yes, flamingos) eat and thus reflect its beautiful orange-pink color in their own tissue.
 This antioxidant is thousands of times more effective in free-radical “quenching” value than Vitamin E, CoQ10, Beta Carotene, or even Vitamin C. This is especially true for what is called “singlet oxygen quenching” which is the type of oxidative damage most typically wreaked on skin from too much sun exposure.